HighGround has pioneered Rural Weeks as the place to start your Life Beyond the Military – Outdoors.

 Get in touch

-If you have any questions or need further information or would like to apply for a place on a Rural Week please contact us by email or call Anna on 07951 495 272.
+If you have any questions, or need further information please contact firstname.lastname@example.org or call Anna on 07951 495 272.

 “HighGround regards the concept Rural Weeks as intellectual property of the charity and will take any steps available to it to enforce its rights in such property if any other person or organisation seeks to copy it or to benefit from the goodwill associated with it.”